DrDonk/recoveryOS/README.md

 ## Instructions
 1. Unzip the archive maintaining the folder structure
-2. Open a console/shell in the folder with the tool
+2. Open a console/shell in the folder with the tool for your OS and architecture.
-3. Run the tool: `python3 recovery-vmdk.py`
+3. Run the tool: `recoveryOS`
 4. The menu will be displayed and just select the macOS version you want using the number on the menu.
 ```
 OC4VM recoveryOS Image Maker
 ============================
-(c) David Parsons 2022-24
+(c) David Parsons 2022-25

 Create a recoveryOS virtual image
 1. Catalina